myndrws/myndrws.github.io/_posts/2024-07-06-creating-treechop.md

 ## Things I have learned

 I have learned to create a simple, small game using C++, and how to use procgen, gym and PyTorch to get a PPO agent working in this environment.
-Having never touched C++ previously, and not having implemented my own RL agent before, these are big steps to make doing it again and diving in further seem a lot more manageable.
+Having never touched C++ previously, and not having implemented my own RL agent before, these are steps that make going further to replicate the study seem much more manageable.

 It’s really good to keep on track, but it’s also really good to know when to pivot.
 I started this project with the aim of replicating the full tree gridworld experiment and then opening up the agent to look inside.
 This was too big a goal and it really helped to monitor my progress and de-scope after examining how much work it would take for me to feel comfortable setting up in a HPC environment.
 To descope, I researched the possible paths carefully - for example, I looked into the major cloud providers, thought about how I’d get something remote plugged into my local IDE of choice, picked resources that most closely aligned with those used in the original paper - so I have all the next steps for this lined up, I just removed them from the initial MVP.